qq831799/developer-zone/docs/Create a Plugin.md

 After installation, Plugin hello should start automatically by service, and you should found your binaries under `/opt/allxon/plugIN/a5nf65b-1cf7-46e6-af56-d41eac4nbcC1/`.

-If you want to uninstall Plugin hello, you can execute `uninstall_plugIN.sh` which under Plugin installation directory, or use Plugin online installer to uninstall.
+If you want to uninstall Plugin hello, you can execute `uninstall_plugIN.sh` which under Plugin installation directory, or use Plugin Installer Script to uninstall.

 <Tabs>
 <TabItem value="bash" label="Linux">